The latest PR news from PRovoke Media, previously known as the Holmes Report.

 PRovoke Media's editorial series published in collaboration with partners.

-In 2017, Hopscotch started operating under a new tagline, Relationships Built By Design.
-The phrase is meant to capture the agency’s approach to communications — designing relationships for clients and their audiences.
+Hopscotch operates under the tagline Relationships Built By Design, a phrase meant to capture the agency’s approach to communications — designing relationships for clients and their audiences.
 For Hopscotch, that involves inciting high-impact conversations, creating experiences, collaborating and aligning with business sectors and eradicating preconceived notions.
 The firm showcases a fully rounded offering across multiple sectors and practice areas, with particular strength in digital, events, technology and content production.
-The client roster is a blue-chip affair that in 2017 added Alibaba, PWC, Huawei, Puig and Lacoste on top of existing clients such as Renault-Nissan, Skoda, Microsoft, Sony, Samsung and Peugeot. — AS/DM
+The client roster is a blue-chip affair that in 2019 added Barilla, PWC, Aperol, Nestle, OVH, LG, Red Bull and Orange Content to existing partners including Microsoft, Engie, Relais et Chateaux and Renault-Nissan. — AS/DM.

 Monet + Associés (Independent)

 Much of that growth was helped by the agency’s ability to handle social media campaigns for its clients, thanks to specific expertise in branded content and influencer marketing.
-That was further illustrated by a range of eye-catching campaigns, including considerable digital and video activity, for the likes of Algotherm, Bosch, Laino, Silverlit and Brossard.
-After being elected PR Agency of the Year in 2016, it is little surprise that Monet continues to impress. — AS
+That was further illustrated by a range of eye-catching campaigns, including considerable digital and video activity, such as the #BoschFamilies initiatives which centered around families serving as brand ambassadors for the company’s household appliances. — AS/DM

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap